Star Wars Episode I: Racer: Development

 Star Wars Episode I: Racer was developed and published by LucasArts for Windows in May 1999.
 Development took approximately two years.
 Upon completing Star Wars: Shadows of the Empire, two of its project leads began initial development.
 Tools included 3D Studio Max, Alias Wavefront, and Autodesk Softimage.
 Multiple graphical application programming interfaces (APIs) were tested, including 3dfx Glide, OpenGL, and Direct3D.
 Ultimately the game shipped with only Direct3D support because according to project lead Brett Tosti, when testing Glide and OpenGL the developers "didn't see any performance increases so didn't add support".
 The team had to develop a physics simulation from only a few short film clips given to them.
 According to Tosti, their approximations ended up very close to the film: "We really didn't get to see how good our estimates were until the very end."
 Project lead John Knoles emphasized that the team's goal was for a strong sense of speed.
 He stated they wanted to make it "feel like an eyeball-peeling racing game, where you're going so fast, you're just nervous".

 The game was originally titled Star Wars: Podracer; however, the subtitle was changed to Episode I Racer when LucasArts learned that another company owned the trademark for games with "Pod" in the title.
 Actor Jake Lloyd, who portrayed Anakin Skywalker in Star Wars Episode I: The Phantom Menace, promoted the game at E3 1999 and provided voice-over in the game.
 The theatrical score and various sound effects from Star Wars: Episode I – The Phantom Menace was reused for the game.
 The podracers were recreated using specifications from the film, and the Tatooine environment was also sourced from the film.
-Several of the game's other locales had never appeared in prior Star Wars games.
+Several of the game's other locales had not appeared in prior Star Wars games.
 Tosti said the varied environments were "to add more depth to the gameplay".
 During an IGN interview with Tom Byron of LucasArts at E3 1999, the question of online play was brought up.
 Byron was unsure, citing problems "mostly because of latency issues".
 Some multiplayer code from Star Wars Jedi Knight: Dark Forces II was utilized for Episode I: Racer.
 Ultimately, Internet play was not included.
 The Windows version uses the deprecated IPX protocol to accomplish this, while the Macintosh version uses the TCP/IP stack.
 The multiplayer mode can support up to eight players.
 The game was supported by a marketing budget.